virtual-labs/outreach-web-pages-iiith/nodal-centre-process/nodal-centre-process.md

   - Should popularize the usage of Virtual Labs in the region
   - Must help respective PI in identifying potential Nodal Centers.
   - Should motivate NCs in the region to reach their usage targets.
   - Should attend the meetings regarding Virtual Labs when notified by the PI.

+## Who is Nodal Center Coordinator

+One  Nodal Center Coordinator (NCC) will be nominated from each NC by the head of that institute.
+The NCC  will submit all the reports periodically to the Virtual Labs team of the respective Participating Institute.

 ## Responsibilities as NCC
 1. The head of the Institution will nominate a Nodal Center Coordinator (NCC) at each Nodal Center (NC).